-- In some cases, we may have statutory obligations which set specific requirements relating to when or how we must conduct impact assessments.
-For example: - a) The Online Safety Bill, as currently drafted, will insert new sub-sections 4A and 4B into section 7 of the Communications Act 2003 and require us to consider the likely impact of our interventions relating to our online safety functions on small- and microbusinesses specifically; - Section 107 of the Communications Act requires us to have regard to the specific matters set out in that section prior to granting powers under the Electronic Communications Code to a provider of electronic communications networks; - c) Section 106 of the Broadcasting Act 1990 requires us to have regard to the specific matters set out in that section relating to the character and coverage of national and local radio services when considering the licensing of such services. - 3.7 As explained in paragraph 2.17 above, we may also be subject to sector-specific duties which require us to take into account certain matters when carrying out an impact assessment.
+- 3.8 As noted in paragraph 2.18 above, we will take into account any sector-specific duties we consider to be relevant when deciding on the appropriate content of an impact assessment.
+We may also have statutory obligations which set specific requirements relating to when or how we must conduct impact assessments.
+For example: - a) The Online Safety Bill, as currently drafted, will insert new sub-sections 4A and 4B into section 7 of the Communications Act and require us to consider the likely impact of our interventions relating to our online safety functions on small- and micro-businesses specifically;18 - b) Section 107 of the Communications Act requires us to have regard to the specific matters set out in that section prior to granting powers under the Electronic